drbean/edit/mari/Essay_Academic_Writing_B-6.md

 >
 > (Ujum, 2017, pp. 41-42)

-Stephanie Harzewski endorses Ujum's theory.
+Stephanie Harzewski endorses Ujum's point of view.

-The chick lit genre is best exemplified by *Sex and the City*: SATC sitcom series and \[...\] adventures of their protagonists－typically a single, urban media professional－\[...\] Marrying elements of the popular romance with the satiric aspects of the novel of manners, chick lit extends Jane Austen's comedic legacy and brings elements of adventure fiction to the contemplative tradition of the novel of manners.
+> The chick lit genre is best exemplified by *Sex and the City*
+> and \[...\] adventures of their protagonists－typically a
+> single, urban media professional－\[...\] Marrying elements of the
+> popular romance with the satiric aspects of the novel of manners, chick
+> lit extends Jane Austen's comedic legacy and brings elements of
+> adventure fiction to the contemplative tradition of the novel of
+> manners.
 (Harzewski, 2011, Introduction)

-As Ujim and Harzewski point out, traditional novel of manners and current chic lit novels both focus on "society and culture," and that could be the horizon where Austen, Fowler and Bushnell all meet.
-In fact, *The Jane Austen Book Club* is full of countless cues from Jane
+As Ujim and Harzewski point out, the traditional novel of manners and current chic lit both focus on "society and culture," and that could be the point where Austen, Fowler and Bushnell all meet.
+In fact, *The Jane Austen Book Club* is full of countless cues taken from Jane
-Austen: wits, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC, love, loss, betrayal, career ups and downs, open talk about sex, true love and happily ever after ending, just to name a few.
-Actually Fowler couldn't wait to see the readers find SATC elements, one of the questions for discussion at the end of the book is "Which of the women in *Sex and the City* is Dean really most like?"
+Austen: wit, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC, love, loss, betrayal, career ups and downs, open talk about sex, true love and happily-ever-after endings, just to name a few.
+Actually Fowler couldn't wait to see the readers find SATC elements.
+One of the questions for discussion at the end of the book is "Which of the women in *Sex and the City* is Dean really most like?"
 (Harzewski, 2011, Introduction)